 '''

 class widgy.contrib.widgy_mezzanine.models.WidgyPage

-you

 The

 WidgyPage class is

 swappable

 like User.

 If

+you

 want

 to

 over-

+specify

 ride

 it.

-specify

 а

 WIDGY MEZZANINE PAGE MODEL

 in

 your

 settings.

 the

 widgy.contrib.widgy_mezzanine.models.WidgyPageMixin

 mixin

 is

 pro-

 vided for ease of overriding.

 Any code that references a WidgyPage should use the

 widgy.contrib.widgy_mezzanine.get_widgypage_model() to get the correct class.

 '''